nasser/techbroke/README.md

 Legal
 =====
-This project and particularly the contents of the `everything.dot` file are released into the public domain.
+This project and the contents of the `everything.dot` file are released into the public domain.

 This project makes use of [viz.js](https://github.com/mdaines/viz.js/) to render the graph.